-NOTE: If the trigger is pressed again, the pistol will fire!
-Keep the pistol pointed in a safe direction.
-Keep your fingers away from the muzzle when
+NOTE: If the trigger is pressed again, the rifle will fire!
+Keep the rifle pointed in a safe direction.
+Keep your fingers away from the muzzle when firing the gun.

-6. Firing may be continued in this manner until the magazine is empty.

-7. When firing is finished, place the safety lever in the "SAFE" position.
-(See Illustration #2.)
+- 6. Firing may be continued in this manner until the magazine is empty. - 7.
+When firing is finished, place the safety lever in the "SAFE" position.
+(See Illustration #2)

 WARNING!
-The barrel and gas tube block and tube will be very hot after firing!
+The barrel, gas block and gas tube will be very hot after firing!